Outbound sales: definition, process and strategies

 Anything else is nice to have.

-Inbound vs outbound sales: why you should do both
+Inbound vs outbound sales: In-depth comparison

 Inbound sales is different because the potential client starts it.
 Unlike outbound, the pull comes from your marketing campaigns rather than sales reps reaching out.